1. Fixing common reed issues using some tools

-Tight sides are important for reed stability.
-This is generally accomplished by slipping the blades to the right (or left if tied left-handed – in any event, opposite of the way the thread is wound).
+Tight sides or blades of the reed are important for stability.
+This is generally accomplished by slipping the blades to the right (or left if tying left-handed – in any event, opposite of the way the thread is wound).

-Reed life is extended by making reeds in stages over several days rather than all at once.
-Taking longer to make a reed generally means less change in the reed after it has been made.
+The length of time a reed lasts is extended by making reeds in stages over several days rather than all at once.
+Taking a longer time to make a reed generally means less change in the reed after it has been made.

 How the reed is soaked when it’s made (hot water versus cool water, and for how long) determines how much it needs to be soaked later, with some adjustment for the humidity, elevation, age of the reed, and room temperature.

-Generally, scraping toward the sides of the tip, heart, and back, will reduce the vibration of the reed, allow it to close more easily, and maintain stability.
-Scraping toward the center of any of these areas will increase vibration and flexibility, and reduce stability.
+Generally scraping on the sides of the tip will reduce the vibration of the reed, allow it to close more easily, and create focus and stability.
+A thicker center to the tip keeps the reed darker and flatter.
+Scraping toward the center of the tip (or heart) will increase vibration and flexibility, and reduce stability.

 Closed reeds need to be, and can be, more vibrant than open reeds and still be stable.

-Clipping the tip strengthens the reed, and brightens and raises the pitch.
+Clipping the tip strengthens the reed, and focuses and raises the pitch.

-Scraping over the front of the heart on the side into the tip increases vibration and warmness of the tone.
+Scraping over the front of the heart on the sides into the tip increases vibration and warmness of the tone.

-If the shape of the tip into the heart is more curved (showing the distinctive “V” or “U” shape), the reed will tend to be darker.
-If the shape of the tip into the heart is straighter, the reed will tend to be brighter.
+If the shape of the heart into the tip is more curved (showing the distinctive “V” or “U” shape), the reed will tend to be darker.
+If the shape of the heart into the tip is straighter, the reed will tend to be brighter.

 If there is more similarity in thickness between the sections, the reed tends to be more vibrant.
 If there is less similarity in thickness between the sections, the reed will most likely be more resistant, stable and focused.

-A larger opening likely has more of a dynamic range, and it may take some embouchure pressure to play softly.
-It also may be flatter, harder in the high register, and require more air support.
+A reed with a larger opening likely has more of a dynamic range, and it may take some embouchure pressure to play softly.
+It also may be flatter (or more unstable), harder in the high register, and require more air support.

-A smaller opening will likely to be easier to blow.
-It may have less of a dynamic range.
+A reed with a smaller opening will likely to be easier to blow.
+It may have a smaller dynamic range.
 If the opening is really small, it may have response problems in the low register.